 The next valuation is scheduled for 31 March 2020.
-At the time of writing, we expect valuations to move to a four yearly cycle.
+At the time of writing, we expect, as proposed by HM Treasury, valuations to move to a four yearly cycle.
 This may lead to a greater variability in funding levels between valuations and ultimately greater movement in contribution rates.
 For most employers, however, we allow contribution changes to be introduced gradually in an effort to help employers control their costs.
 We will continue to work closely with our Actuary to control any additional volatility.

-More information on the Fund's Funding arrangements can be found in the Note 19 on page 76.
+More information on the Fund's Funding arrangements can be found in the Note 19 on page 78.